ChTPwner/snes_input_display/README.md

 $ chmod +x snes_input_display_mac_amd64
 ```

-## Keyboard shortcurts
+## Keyboard shortcurts (aka.
+Your introduction to vim motions... :D)
-- J = select next entry in the layouts from the controller config file
+- j = select next entry in the layouts from the controller config file
-- K = select previous entry in the layouts from the controller config file
+- k = select previous entry in the layouts from the controller config file
+- h = select the previous available retroskin
+- l = select the next available retroskin
-- B = select the next available background for your chosen Retroskin
+- b = select the next available background for your chosen Retroskin

+Changing skin under Wayland is buggy and might not work as expected.

 ## Game List Working with the Defaults layout
 You should try with the Default Layout if you're on the Sd2Snes/FxPakPro.
 It will NOT work with an emulator